LGBTQ history in the United States: 21st century

 The tipping point of activism in favor of same-sex marriage came in 2008 when the California State Supreme Court ruled that the previous proposition which barred the legalization of same-sex marriage in California was unconstitutional under the United States Constitution.
 Over 18,000 couples then obtained legal licenses from May until November of the same year, when another statewide proposition reinstated the ban on same-sex marriage.
 This was received by nationwide protests against the ban and several legal battles which were projected to end up in the Supreme Court of the United States.

 In the late 2000s and early 2010s, attention was also paid to the rise of suicides and the lack of self-esteem by LGBT children and teenagers due to homophobic bullying.
 The "It Gets Better Project", founded and promoted by Dan Savage, was launched to counter the phenomenon, and various initiatives were taken by both activists and politicians to impose better conditions for LGBT students in public schools.

 Same-sex marriage

 The White House after the ruling in the case of Obergefell v.
 Hodges on the night of June 26, 2015.

 Presidency of Barack Obama

 President Barack Obama greets Louvon Harris, left, Betty Byrd Boatner, right, both sisters of James Byrd Jr., and Judy Shepard at a reception commemorating the enactment of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act.

 President Barack Obama took many definitive pro-LGBT rights stances.
 In 2009, his administration reversed Bush administration policy and signed the U.N. declaration that calls for the decriminalization of homosexuality.
 In June 2009, Obama became the first president to declare the month of June to be LGBT pride month; President Clinton had declared June Gay and Lesbian Pride Month.
 Obama did so again in June 2010, June 2011, June 2012, June 2013, June 2014, and June 2015.

+2005

+On June 19, 2005, the first East-Central Minnesota Pride celebration was held in Pine City, Minnesota.
+Organizers and historians have described the gathering as the first known rural Pride event in the United States.